svenrog/Geta.Bring/README.md

         .GroupBy(x => x.MainDisplayCategory)
         .Select(x => new BringShippingRateGroup(x.Key, x));

+There is also partial view installed with Bring EPiServer Commerce module which can be used to render shipping options for Bring.
+View location is at *~/Views/Shared/Bring/Rates.cshtml*.
+Here is an example how to render it in your view:

+    @{ Html.RenderPartial("~/Views/Shared/Bring/Rates.cshtml", Model.BringShippingRateGroups); }

 -- Add screenshots and description how to configure Bring.

 -- Describe when and how to use Booking